Mathématique: Chapter 55

 Back to Jackson, then.

-“Vala,” Jackson was saying, again and again, slow and strained until the memory was over.
+“Vala.”
+Jackson repeated her name until the memory was over.
 “Vala.”

 “I’m sorry,” Vala gasped.
-“I’m sorry.
-Did I hurt you, beautiful?” she asked, reaching up to her own shoulder, pressing her hand to Lam’s hand.
+“I’m so sorry.
+Did I hurt you, beautiful?”
+She reached up to her own shoulder, covering Lam’s hand with her own.

-“No,” Lam whispered.
+“No,” Lam said.
 “No, of course not.
 We could try something else.
 We could try something new.
 We could wait.
 Take off the device.”

 “It’s okay,” Young heard Jackson say.
 “You don’t have it yet.
 You don’t have your full context.”

 “Will they all be like this?”
-Vala whispered.
+Vala asked.

-“I think we should stop,” Lam said, the words a rush.
-“That wasn’t even from her life; she still retains at least some portion of the collective memory of the Goa’uld that’s laid down in the brain of the host; who knows for how long this will go on; I can’t—I don’t feel comfortable with this, I—”
+“I think we should stop,” Lam said.
+“That wasn’t even from her life; she still retains fragments from Q’tesh that predate her time as host; who knows how long this will last; I can’t—I don’t feel comfortable with this, I—”

 “Nicholas Rush,” Jackson said.